top of page

 Then Paul answered, “What are you doing, weeping and breaking my heart?
 For I am ready not only to be bound, but even to die at Jerusalem for the name of the Lord Jesus.”

 Paul was specifically called to go to Jerusalem.
-Just as it wasn't appropriate for Peter to seek to save Jesus from the death that awaited Him, Paul expresses his need to go and do what he has been called to do.
-The duty of self-defense and the impressibility to flee persecution does not mean one is disallowed from obeying their calling, however dangerous it might be.
+Just as it wasn't appropriate for Peter to seek to save Jesus from His appointed death, Paul expresses his need to go and do what he has been called to do.
+The duty of self-defense and the call to flee persecution (Matthew 10:23) does not mean one is disallowed from obeying their calling, however dangerous it might be.
+Likewise, one person's calling doesn't constitute a universal command for all others in every situation.
 Commentary

 Matthew 5:39